Back to the SU Tournament

 Does my child need to be there for the whole tournament?

-Who participates in the tournament?
+PARTICIPATES in the tournament?

 Who will my child debate with?